Our Verdict

 Power Output

-We measured an AC power output capacity of 3,060Wh, the highest of our test group.
-This 85% of the claimed 3,600 wh, which is about average for power stations when in AC output mode.
+We measured an AC power output capacity of 3,060Wh, one of the highest of our test group.
+This is 85% of the claimed 3,600 wh, which is about average for power stations when in AC output mode.
 You can get even more power if running in DC mode, as less energy is consumed by the inverter.

 Portability